paultcochrane/blog-travis-ci-com/_posts/2014-12-22-instance-pudding.md

 This is a very exciting time for infrastructure and automation at Travis CI.
 As you may have noticed in a recent [blog post](2014-12-17-faster-builds-with-container-based-infrastructure), we've begun moving some of our Linux build capacity to EC2.
-With this change comes new challenges and opportunities, and we've been busy building up tooling around how we interact with the infrastructure.
+With this change come new challenges and opportunities, and we've been busy building up tooling around how we interact with the infrastructure.

 ## the importance of chat